azat-co/fullstack-javascript/chapter3/chapter3.md

 Bootstrap and Less.
 These amazing libraries allow developers to have a nice user interface in no time.

-It covers the terminology and explains JSON, AJAX, and CORS.
+This chapter also covers the terminology and explains JSON, AJAX, and CORS.
 We then explore the example of a weather app.

 We use Parse as our back end to streamline things and make